-- Stretch to prevent and reduce muscle stiffness, soreness and pain.
-Stretch your arms, knees, shoulders and legs.
+- Stretch to prevent and reduce muscle stiffness, soreness, and pain.
+Stretch your arms, knees, shoulders, and legs.
 Physical therapy can help you with specific methods to help your personal case.

 - Practice mind-body exercises such as tai chi or yoga to maintain balance and improve your mood.
 (17)

 - Try water aerobic aerobics.
 Exercise in the water has less impact on your joints and there is no risk of falling.
-It can increase strength, flexibility, balance, range of motion and recovery.
+It can increase strength, flexibility, balance, range of motion, and recovery.
 (18)

 Acupuncture for Parkinson’s

-Treatment differs person to person and no natural treatment can guarantee results.
+Treatment differs from person to person and no natural treatment can guarantee results.
 Always consult your doctor to find the appropriate lifestyle and dietary changes and start a beneficial exercise regimen for you.

 Frequently Asked Question